Jon Stewart will receive the Mark Twain Lifetime Award for Comedy - ExBulletin

 Jon Stewart will receive the Mark Twain Lifetime Award for Comedy

-WASHINGTON (AP) Comedian, talk show host and political influencer Jon Stewart has been named the 23rd recipient of the Kennedy Centers Mark Twain Lifetime Achievement in Comedy Award.
+Comedian, talk show host and political influencer Jon Stewart has been named the 23rd recipient of the Kennedy Centers Mark Twain Lifetime Achievement in Comedy Award

+WASHINGTON — Comedian, talk show host and political influencer Jon Stewart has been named the 23rd recipient of the Kennedy Center’s Mark Twain Award for Lifetime Achievement in Comedy.

-Jonathan Stuart Leibowitz, 59, born in Stewart, rose to prominence as a comedian and host of several failed talk shows before taking over Comedy Centrals The Daily Show in 1999.
-His 16 years of experience as a host of the Daily Show turned him into a cultural and political force as Stewart trained his satirical eye on both politics and an increasingly polarized national media.
+Stewart-born Jonathan Stuart Leibowitz, 59, rose to prominence as a comedian and host of several failed talk shows before taking over Comedy Central’s The Daily Show in 1999.
+His 16 years as a The Daily Show host turned him into a cultural and political force as Stewart trained his satirical eye on both politics and an increasingly polarized national media.

-In perhaps his most iconic moment, Stewart appeared on CNN’s popular talk show Crossfire in 2004 and challenged the entire premise of the show of the left versus right debate.
+In perhaps his most iconic moment, Stewart appeared on CNN’s popular debate show Crossfire in 2004 and challenged the show’s entire premise of left versus right debate.
 Stewart told co-hosts Tucker Carlson and Paul Begala that they had a responsibility to public discourse which they belittled with insincere political role-playing.

 You’re doing theater when you should be debating,” Stewart said in an openly hostile exchange with Carlson.
 What you are doing is not honest.
 What you’re doing is partisan hacking.